Argiope keyserlingi: Prey capture

 The stabilimentum in the web of Argiope keyserlingi appears to function as a prey attractant.
 One feature of the stabilimentum is that it effectively reflects ultraviolet light, making it attractive to flying insects.
 Research suggests that the stabilimentum uses UV light and/or blue light to exploit a visual bias in insects, as most insect receptors are sensitive to both blue and UV light, and many prey species of A. keyserlingi, including bees and flies, are attracted to UV light.

 However, the design of the stabilimentum also makes the web and the spider more visible to diurnal predators, such as birds and mantids.
 The shape of the decoration can vary among a complete cross, a partial cross with one to three arms, or occasionally an absence of decoration.
 This variability can induce web-recognition problems for predators, potentially providing a form of camouflage or distraction.

 Once potential prey land on the web, the spider's attack strategy varies depending on the prey type.
 For example, A. keyserlingi wraps larger prey like bees and blowflies in silk before feeding, whereas it does not wrap smaller prey like Drosophila.

 Diet

 Prey of the St Andrew's cross spider include flies, moths, butterflies, bees, and other insects.
 The orb-weaver wraps its prey immaculately with silk before digesting, and smaller prey may be prioritized.

 Threat response

 When the orb-weaver is threatened, it responds by either ejecting from its web or vibrating the web strenuously so the web becomes a blur, confusing its predator.
-These two methods may not always succeed, though, as sometimes their corpses can be found in mud cells of wasps and their webs can be left empty and damaged.
+These two methods may not always succeed, though, as sometimes their corpses can be found in mud cells of Sceliphron wasps and their webs can be left empty and damaged.

 When exposed to chemical cues from predators, the attack behaviour of A. keyserlingi will change.
 They respond to and attack prey caught in the web faster, decreasing their foraging time overall, which is thought to decrease exposure to predators.